 We would do well to grasp this.
 Unlike Marco Rubio’s incredibly tone-deaf comments last week, none of this is inevitable.
 American cities do not have to “take turns” hosting mass shootings.
 We are often reminded that no other developed nation has anything near our level of gun violence.
 Americans need also to understand that we are undergoing an unprecedented expansion of gun rights.

-Americans need to understand that we are undergoing an unprecedented expansion of gun rights.
 Consider the current state of affairs: Even before the most recent Senate vote, the NRA had helped defeat one of the last remaining bans on Concealed Carry, in Illinois and the District of Columbia, and ensured that Open Carry is legal in some form in 45 states.
 Since 2005, 23 states have passed so-called stand your ground bills—soon to be 24, now that Missouri state legislators approved a similar provision last month.
 The concept of stand your ground is itself a bold expansion of gun rights, protecting gun owners who use their firepower in public to shoot and kill perceived threats—a notoriously subjective endeavor.

 The NRA has also beaten back universal background checks and stymied the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the federal agency charged with stemming the flow of illegal guns, thereby ensuring that criminals can freely access firearms through private transactions or illegal dealers.
 The astonishing loophole allowing terror suspects to buy guns and assault weapons is a direct result of the NRA’s aggressive advocacy.